strevisani/MADSurfaceTexture/README.md

 related to geostatistical based indices for surface/image texture analysis.

 I will do some minor updates for the version in phyton for arcmap/arcgis pro (new kernels).
 In this environments I'm adding a new simplified toolbox and a function for computing vector ruggedness (i.e., dispersion of vector normals to surface).
-You will find new arcmap arcgis pro staff in the folder "NewArcmapTools".
+You will find new arcmap arcgis pro staff in the folder "ArcmapNewTools".

 However, the main change is related to the new cose for R environment, using the facilities of Terra package.
 Still to upload things.